ApryseSDK/PDFNetWrappers/README.md

-    cd Build # Move to that directory. cmake -D BUILD_PDFNetPHP=ON .. # Create the Makefiles with CMake. make # Build the PHP wrappers with SWIG. make install # Copy the PHP wrappers to where the samples can find them. cd ../Samples # Move to the Samples directory.
+    cd Build # Move to that directory. cmake -D BUILD_PDFNetPHP=ON .. # Create the Makefiles with CMake. make # Build the PHP wrappers with SWIG. sudo make install # Copy the PHP wrappers to where the samples can find them. cd ../Samples # Move to the Samples directory.
     ./runall_php.sh # Run all PHP code samples, using the new wrappers.